Best Case Interview Books: 18 Books Ranked (2026)

 What could be better:

 The framework strategy is too simplistic for modern interviews.
-Cheng basically teaches you two frameworks: the profitability framework (revenue minus costs) and the business situation framework (customer, competition, product, company).
-While these frameworks work in certain situations, relying on just two structures won't help you stand out.
+Cheng basically teaches two frameworks: the profitability framework (revenue minus costs) and the business situation framework (customer, competition, product, company).
+Relying on just two structures won't help you stand out.

 Interviewers in 2026 can tell when you're using the same framework for every case.
-You need to create custom frameworks tailored to each specific problem.
-This book doesn't teach you how to do that.
+You need to create custom frameworks tailored to each specific problem, and this book doesn't teach you how to do that.

 Bottom line: Read this for the interviewer insights and foundational concepts.
-The psychology behind how interviewers think is genuinely valuable.
-But don't rely solely on its framework strategy.
-You'll need to learn how to create custom frameworks from another source.
+The psychology behind how interviewers think is genuinely valuable, but you'll need to learn how to create custom frameworks from another source.

 #4: Case Interview Math, Math, Math (Taylor Warfield)